 Aymerick is managing the daily activities of the BlockchainHub Brussels.

-He is a last year student at the Louvain School of Management and is writing his Master thesis on Blockchain.
-He will intern at SWIFT where he will work on Blockchain.
+He graduated from the Louvain School of Management where he wrote his Master thesis on Blockchain.
+He was an intern at SWIFT where he worked on Blockchain.

 New names will be announced soon.